 Speculative thinking imagines what’s next.
 Stories can give us an idea of our place in the world.
 To think about future worlds, we need to create fantastic fictions.
 Allowing us to explore imagined futures, they give us a better sense of where we want to go next.

 Make the viable tangible.
 The digital society makes the dynamics that organize our daily lives disappear.
 Visibility can create awareness, but it does not tell us much about the meaning of what we see.
 To grasp the ways in which we can co-design our futures, we need to make the viable tangible.

 Create worlds, not objects.
 Connected lives are distributed across vast spaces.
 And what an object can do depends on how we design these spaces.
 By creating worlds rather than objects, we can redesign the limits of what we can do.

 There is more than one future.
 Many futures are possible, some are more probable than others.
 Whenever we decide where we want to go next, change is given a direction.
 Let us talk about which of these futures we want to live in.

-K8 acknowledges that acknowledges that the ethos of cooperativism shapes not only the organization of collaborative research and development, but also the design of technical systems to address the growing interest of consumers in transparent and trusted data-driven digital economy models.
-Integrating open technologies and the concerns of open societies, cooperativism exemplifies the dynamics of open and social innovation in the collaborative economy and combines technological and non-technological innovation in unique ways that deserve to be explored as models of economic development.
+K8 acknowledges that the ethos of cooperativism shapes not only the organization of collaborative research and development, but also the design of technical systems to address the growing interest in transparent and trusted data-driven digital economy models.
+Integrating open technologies and the concerns of open societies, cooperativism exemplifies the dynamics of open and social innovation in the collaborative economy and combines technological and non-technological innovation in ways that deserve to be explored as models of economic development.
 This is a key area for K8 in the further development of its stakeholder network and methodological approaches.